hmchen47/DataScience/ML/ML-Stanford/06-Logistic.md

 #### Binary Classification

-Instead of our output vector y being a continuous range of values, it will only be 0 or 1.
+Instead of our output vector $y$ being a continuous range of values, it will only be 0 or 1.

 $y \in \{0,1\}$